From start to finish, an eviction in California can take around 5 to 8 weeks, depending on the reason for eviction and whether the tenant contests it.

 Prohibited Local Eviction Criteria in California

-As of 2024, California has overhauled the way local governments may regulate evictions.
+California in 2024 overhauled the way local governments may regulate evictions.
 No local government may encourage or require:

 - Eviction as a result of alleged arrest or unlawful conduct (including alleged arrest or unlawful conduct of members of the household who are not tenants)